Jinalshah12345/Java_QuizGame/README.md

 - [x] User have to answer questions in a limited time, and the score and assessment are shown according to your answers.

-- [x] When you end the quiz, your score distribution will be shown.
+- [x] When user end the quiz, their score distribution will be shown.

 # Screenshots